cyfronet-fid/eosc-search-service/README.md

 Then you have to push the tag and the commit to the remote.

 On pushing to remote a release with an extended changelog should be created.

+## Memory and disk benchmark

+The benchmark is supposed to measure the actual disk and memory usage when indexing data to extrapolate for the full OpenAIRE dataset.

+To run it, you need a solr instance running at http://localhost:8993 with oa_prod_20211208_v2 configset loaded.
+Moreover, you'll need valid Ceph credentials for getting from `ess-mock-dumps` bucket in aws-cli profile `ess_mock_admin`.

+Then, generate the arguments (the chunks to load) using `bin/gen_chunks.py`.
+Pass the chunks to as arguments to `bin/run.sh`.